Kroger: 1980s

 Kroger had a number of stores in the Western Pennsylvania region, encompassing Pittsburgh and surrounding areas from 1928 until 1984 when the U.S. began experiencing a severe economic recession.
 The recession had two significant and related effects on Kroger's operations in the region.
 One of them was that the highly cyclical manufacturing-based economy of the region declined in greater proportion than the rest of the U.S., which undercut demand for the higher-end products and services offered by Kroger.

+Kroger sought wage rollbacks in several areas during this time period including in Western Pennsylvania, Eastern Ohio, the West Virginia Panhandle and Michigan.
 The second effect of the economic recession was to worsen labor-management relations, causing a protracted labor strike in 1983 and 1984.
 During the strike, Kroger withdrew all of its stores from the Western Pennsylvania market, including some recently opened "superstores" and "greenhouses", selling these stores to Wetterau (now part of SuperValu), who promptly flipped the stores to independent owners while continuing to supply them under the FoodLand and Shop 'n Save brands.
 Kroger's exit ceded the market to lower-cost, locally owned rivals, most notably Giant Eagle and the SuperValu-supplied grocers.
 (Kroger purchased Eagle Grocery company, whose founders went on to create Giant Eagle.)
-Kroger still maintains a presence in the nearby Morgantown, West Virginia, Wheeling, West Virginia, and Weirton, West Virginia/Steubenville, Ohio, areas where Giant Eagle has a much smaller presence and the SuperValu-supplied stores are virtually nonexistent, though in all of these cases, Walmart remains a major competitor and Aldi is the only other supermarket with any market overlap.
+Kroger still maintains a presence in the nearby Morgantown, West Virginia, Wheeling, West Virginia, and Weirton, West Virginia/Steubenville, Ohio, areas where Giant Eagle has a much smaller presence and the SuperValu-supplied stores are virtually nonexistent, though in all of these cases, Walmart remains a major competitor, with Aldi and IGA affiliate Reisbeck’s Food Market.

-Kroger entered the competitive San Antonio, Texas, market in 1980 but pulled out in mid-1993.
+Kroger entered the San Antonio, Texas, market in 1980 but pulled out in mid-1993.
 On June 15, 1993, the company announced the closure of its 15 area stores.
+From 1984 to 1986, Kroger exited the Pittsburgh, Cleveland, Akron, and St. Louis markets.
+The company cited that higher wages for union employees made it unable to compete.